MakotoE/cs360-notes/README.md

   - Fork-exec: When a forked process starts a different program
 - `kill()`: Used to stop a process
 - `signal()`: Used to catch a signal

+# Limited direct execution
+- Time sharing is when CPU usage is shared between processes by time slices
+- Performing restricted operations
+  - At boot time, a trap table is created to map exceptions to trap handlers
+  - When a program wants to perform controlled operations such as I/O, a system call is made
+  - A trap instruction jumps to the kernel instructions and switches from user mode to kernel mode
+  - All register state is saved to a per-process kernel stack
+  - When the system call is finished, a return-from-trap instruction is called
+  - Register state is restored
+- The big problem in direct execution of programs is how to share the CPU and how the kernel can take back control
+  - If the program is running without giving back control, how is the kernel able to regain control?
+  - A program passes control back to the kernel in system calls
+  - A timer interrupt periodically calls kernel code so that it can run a scheduler if needed
+- In a context switch, the hardware saves the registers to the kernel stack.
+The kernel switches the registers in the stack to those of the new process.
+It returns from trap, and the hardware restores the switched registers.